The 2020 Festival will take place from Wednesday 25 March to Sunday 19 April 2020.

 The Festival maintains a database of all interested, potential venues.
 This database is accessible to producers interested in registering a show in the Festival.
 The individual show producers will select venues to contact from this database according to their needs.
 Location, capacity and availability will determine which venues they approach for further information.
 If producers are interested in performing their show in a particular venue they will negotiate the hire agreement directly with that venue.
 Venues are expected to agree to ‘Terms and Conditions’ for participating in the Festival.
 The producer(s) of the shows in your venue will provide this document for you to sign as part of their show registration process.

 To express interest in being a Comedy Festival venue, please fill in the form here and we will add you to our database.
-In October 2016 we will contact all venues in our database to confirm their details and their availability during the 2017 Festival.
+In late 2019 we will contact all venues in our database to confirm their details and their availability for the 2020 Festival.
 Producers will be searching for venues in October and November and must have their venue locked in before registrations close in late November.

 Your cart is about to expire, would you like to renew it?

 Sorry, your cart has expired due to inactivity.

 Please re-add shows to complete your order.

 Remember, items added to your cart will only be available for a limited period of time.